Academic Eligibility Requirements

 - View semester dates and student action guidelines on Penn State's academic calendar.

 - The GRE (or an APA-style paper) is required for admission.
-The GRE is required for those who plan to apply for an ACPSY research scholarship.
+The GRE may be required for those who plan to apply for most graduate school assistantships and/or scholarships.

 ACPSY Application Requirements